Recently Appointed Chair of the Detroit Metropolitan Bar Association’s Civil Rights Committee

 Jonathan now is a partner at Ernst Marko Law, located in Detroit Michigan.
 The firm has a diverse practice helping clients, including injured persons, businesses, civil rights issues, employment litigation, and injuries caused by defective products, and other litigation related matters.
 If your case is outside of our practice area, we are able to connect you with an extremely capable attorney specializing in the area that you need.

 Jonathan has been recognized by local and national news outlets for his work in the legal field.
 He has been on the front page of the Detroit News, he has been featured in the Detroit Free Press, and has been in the New York Times several times.
-He has been awarded the honor of being named a “Rising Star” by Super Lawyers magazine for the past three years, and has been named one of the top ten personal injury attorneys in the state of Michigan by the National Academy of Personal Injury Lawyers based out of Washington, D.C.
+He has been awarded the honor of being named a “Rising Star” by Super Lawyers magazine for the past eight years, and has been named one of the top ten personal injury attorneys in the state of Michigan by the National Academy of Personal Injury Lawyers based out of Washington, D.C.

 Bar and Court Admissions